henrixd7/dl-blocklist/README.md

 Automated blocklist download in a slightly more secure way.

-This script parses the downloaded blocklist and filters items to make sure that result is always syntactically intact and nothing malicious or harmful couldn't be sneaked in.
+This script parses the downloaded blocklist and filters items to make sure that result is always syntactically intact and filters some obvious things like blocking localhost.

-With this script, using automatically downloaded blocklists should be little bit safer with blocking rules.
+With this script, using automatically downloaded blocklists with blocking rules should be little bit safer.

 ## Usage